clatze/reading-list/quotes.md

 "I always pushed for ambitious goals, but I tried to avoid totally unrealistic ones, which can in fact be demoralizing instead of inspirational."

-# Justin Chen, Coming to Terms with Six Years in Science: Obsession, Isolation, and Moments of Wonder
+# Justin Chen - Coming to Terms with Six Years in Science: Obsession, Isolation, and Moments of Wonder

 "You have to believe that Sisyphus was happy."

 # Rachel Lance - In The Waves

 "Many people mistakenly believe that the only way for a design to be noteworthy is for it to be complex and "ahead of [its] time."
 For an engineer, a cleanly built machine that simply fulfills its purpose has a profound, inherent elegance and beauty. [...]
 Non-engineers tend to overlook these devices, ignoring them because they are not impressively elaborate, so it us easy to forget they exist."

+# Marianne Bellotti - kill it with fire - manage aging computer systems (and future proof modern ones)

+"...progress in technology is not linear.
+It's cyclical.
+We advance, but we advance slowly, while moving tangentially.
+We ababfon patterns only to reinvent them later and sell them as completely new."